crossplane/uptest/design/design-doc-uptest-improvements-and-increasing-test-coverage.md

 ### More Comprehensive Test Assertions

-`Uptest` focuses on the status conditions of the crossplane resources.
-For example, during a test of MR, the `Uptest` checks the `UpToDate` condition and does not look to the fields of the created resources.
-Doing more comprehensive assertions like comparing the values of the fields in spec and status of MRs and validating patch steps for Compositions will increase the test coverage.
+`Uptest` focuses on the status conditions of the Crossplane resources.
+For example, during a test of MR, Uptest checks the `UpToDate` condition and does not look at the fields of the created resources.
+Doing more comprehensive assertions like comparing the values of the fields in the spec and status of MRs and validating patch steps for Compositions will increase the test coverage.

 Comparisons can be made here using Crossplane's `fieldpath` library.
 The set of fields in `status.AtProvider` has, with recent changes, become a set that